freignat91/mlearning/README.md

     - "Restart": start a new simulation from the beginning
     - "Export sample": export max 10000 trained sample of the selected ant to file (the file is created on server side ./test/testant.json)

+The red circle show the ants witch contact one to another, back circle show the vision circle of the selected ant.
+The blue spots are the foods and the back/grey dash are the pheromones.

 The UI shows the graphical simulation on the left and information on the right:

 Information are for instance: